sapcon-in/sapcon-terminal/README.md

 Hardware Requirements:
    sapcon-terminal works well with devices with FTDI232(https://www.ftdichip.com/Products/ICs/FT232R.htm), however other USB to serial USART interfaces should work as well.
+# About Sapcon Instruments
+Manufacturers of Level Sensors and Level Transmitters, based in Indore,India.